Skip to main content

 }

-This works, but it scales poorly.
-Monitoring 50 accounts means 50 separate polling loops and 50x the API requests.
+This scales poorly for many accounts.
+Monitoring 50 accounts means 50 separate loops and 50x the API requests.
 That is where X Lists come in.

 Level 2: Monitor Many Accounts with a Single Request